 Bank acquisitions throughout the 70s and 80s led to a few larger banks dominating the market.
 Due to growing concern and political pressure regarding the shrinking number of large banks operating in the market, the Australian government adopted the ‘’four pillars policy’’ in 1990.
-The policy was implemented to stop further mergers between the big four banks in the country.
-Today, the big four banks include ANZ Bank, Commonwealth Bank, National Australia Bank, and Westpac.
+The policy was implemented to stop further mergers between the Big Four banks in the country.
+Today, the Big Four banks are ANZ Bank, Commonwealth Bank, National Australia Bank, and Westpac.
 With many more smaller banks also providing financial services, most banking consumers are satisfied with their bank in the country.